What is Evekeo?

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

-Evekeo can affect growth in children.
-Tell your doctor if your child is not growing at a normal rate while using this medicine.
+Evekeo can affect growth.
+Tell your doctor if your child is not growing at a normal rate.

 loss of appetite, weight loss;

 sexual problems, impotence;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Evekeo?